terotests/ts2redux/README.md

 ## Introduction

-Ok, As you all know, Redux state management can be time consuming and people are switching to more user friendly solutions like MobX or considering the new React Context API.
-There are some nice libraries available for the Context API like [Unstated](https://github.com/jamiebuilds/unstated).

-However, the simplest way of writing a stateful model is simply creating a simple TypeScript class would be like this
+The simplest way of writing a stateful model is simply creating a simple TypeScript class would be like this
 ```typescript
 export class SimpleModel {
   items: any[] = []